-We support the American Indian Health Leaders, a dynamic group made up of leadership from the Tribal health departments and the urban Indian health centers.
+We support the American Indian Health Leaders, a dynamic group made up of leaders from the Native American health departments and the urban Indian health centers.
 At their request, we have organized quarterly meetings of the group since 2016.

 In addition to supporting the meeting expenses and technical needs for the American Indian Health Leaders group, we also provide support for leadership development training and site visits.

 Individuals interested in participating in leadership development training and site visits must be members of the organizations participating in the American Indian Health Leaders group.
 Please contact us if you are interested in this opportunity.